sfc-gh-psheehan/kcdc-call-center-analytics-with-snowflake-cortex-and-spcs/README.md

 5. Open and run 4.
 Streamlit\streamlit_setup_code.jpynb (Jupyter notebook - be sure to read & follow inline instructions!)

 ## Tear-down, post build
 Execute 1.
-Snowflake\cleanup.sql (this will drop all objects)
+Snowflake\teardown.sql (this will drop all objects)